guiperry/Agentic-Engine/docs/mutex_hierarchy.md

 # Mutex Hierarchy and Concurrency Management

-This document outlines the mutex usage throughout the Agentic Inference Engine application, explaining how concurrency is managed across different components.
+This document outlines the mutex usage throughout the Agentic Engine application, explaining how concurrency is managed across different components.

 ## Overview